mcgizzle/Distributed-File-System/README.md

  ## Client
-The functionality of the system can imported into projects through the Api package provided.
+The functionality of the system can imported into projects through the provided Api package.
 An example of this package in action is found in the __Client__.
 This package displays all of the systems functionality.

  * Reading Files
  * Creating Directories